petersulyok/smfc/README.md

  2. In file `/etc/hdparm.conf` you must define HD names in `/dev/disk/by-id/...` form to avoid inconsistency.

 ### 9. Kernel modules
-We need to load two important Linux kernel modules:
+We need to load the following important Linux kernel modules:

  - [`coretemp`](https://www.kernel.org/doc/html/latest/hwmon/coretemp.html): temperature report for Intel(R) CPUs
+ - [`k10temp`](https://docs.kernel.org/hwmon/k10temp.html): temperature report for AMD(R) CPUs
- - [`drivetemp`](https://www.kernel.org/doc/html/latest/hwmon/drivetemp.html): temperature report for SATA hard disks (available in kernel 5.6+ versions)
+ - [`drivetemp`](https://www.kernel.org/doc/html/latest/hwmon/drivetemp.html): temperature report for SATA hard disks (available from kernel 5.6+ version)

-Use file `/etc/modules` for persistent loading of these modules.
-Both modules provide `hwmon` interface in file system `/sys` so we can read the temperatures of CPU and hard disks easily with reading the content of specific files.
-The service will find the following locations of these files:
+Use `/etc/modules` file for persistent loading of these modules.
+Here are some sample HWMON file locations for these kernel modules:

+ - CPU:
- - CPU: `/sys/devices/platform/coretemp.0/hwmon/hwmon*/temp1_input`
+   -    Intel: `/sys/devices/platform/coretemp.0/hwmon/hwmon*/temp1_input`
+   - AMD: `
+/sys/bus/pci/drivers/k10temp/0000*/hwmon/hwmon*/temp1_input`
- - HD: `/sys/class/scsi_disk/0:0:0:0/device/hwmon/hwmon*/temp1_input`
+ - SATA HD: `/sys/class/scsi_disk/0:0:0:0/device/hwmon/hwmon*/temp1_input`

+Notes:
+- `smfc` is able to find the proper HWMON file automatically for Intel(R) CPUs and SATA hard drives, but users of the AMD(R) CPU should specify manually (see `hwmon_path=` parameter in the config file)
-Reading file content from `/sys` is the fastest way to get the temperature of the CPU and hard disks.
-The `drivetemp` module has also an additional advantage that it can read temperature of the hard disks even if they are in standby mode.
+- Reading `drivetemp` module is the fastest way to get the temperature of the hard disks, and it can read temperature of the SATA hard disks even in standby mode, too.

-TODO: Recommendation for AMD users.

 ### 10. Installation
 For the installation you need a root user.
 The default installation script `install.sh` will use the following folders: